nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Food-O-Rama data (*dish and ingredients list*) are saved automatically after any command that changes the data.
 There is no need to save manually.

+### Accessing the data

+Food-O-Rama data is saved as 2 files: *dishes.txt* and *ingredients.txt*.
+These files can be found under the *'Data'* folder in the same directory as the .jar file.

+### Manipulating the data

+Food-O-Rama data can be written manually by editing the text files in *'Data'*.
+Refer to *Instructions for Manual Testing* for the appropriate data format.

 ## 😯 FAQ